-MORE FUN grew out of the first comic published by Major Malcolm Wheeler-Nicholson, NEW COMICS, begun in 1935.
+MORE FUN grew out of one of the first comics published by Major Malcolm Wheeler-Nicholson, NEW FUN, begun in 1935.
 The title changed to MORE FUN with issue 7, then MORE FUN COMICS with issue 9 dated March-April 1936.
 When the Major’s comics were taken over by Harry Donenfeld and Jack Liebowitz, MORE FUN continued as the first title published by “Detective Comics, Inc.” now DC Comics.
 For many years it was an action-adventure anthology containing features of all types, with superheroes gradually filling the pages, including Doctor Occult, The Spectre, Doctor Fate, Congo Bill, Johnny Quick, Green Arrow and Aquaman.
 The title was edited by Mort Weisinger for a while, with Jack Schiff taking over with issue #83 in 1942.
 With issue #101 dated Jan.-Feb.
 1945, a new feature, Superboy, was introduced, the stories of Superman as a boy.
 With issue #108 dated March 1946, all the superhero features moved to ADVENTURE COMICS, and the remaining issues of MORE FUN were mainly filled with humorous stories.
 Issue #121 dated April 1947 saw the introduction of a fantasy strip, “Jimminy and the Magic Book,” which was the lead feature until the series was cancelled with issue #127 dated Nov.-Dec.
 1947.
 I’ve recently looked at all the MORE FUN covers again and reevaluated who might have done the cover lettering.
 I now think most of it is not by Ira Schnapp.
 Issue #105, above, has some similarities to Ira’s work, and might possibly be by him, but I’m not sure.
 It could be work of another unknown letterer who I call Proto-Schnapp because I think Ira used his work as a model for his own.
 Proto-Schnapp’s lettering was usually wider, curvier and bouncier than Ira’s.
 This cover is one I can’t decide on.

 Issue #121 featured the beginning of a new fantasy series with art by Howard Post very much in the style of Walt Kelly on Dell comics like FAIRY TALE PARADE.
 Here the lettering on the book is probably by Post, while the lettering at upper right is by Schnapp.
 As Jimminy stories were lettered by Ira, it’s likely the remaining MORE FUN covers were too.
-To sum up, I find Ira Schnapp lettering on all the covers of issues 104 to 127.
+To sum up, I find Ira Schnapp lettering on these covers: 105 (maybe), 112, 121-127.

 …I think this is Ira Schnapp trying out a fanciful style meant to suggest a fairy tale.
 The letters are mostly still his style with some extra curves and curls, and the balloon shapes are his.
 Perhaps artist Howard Post suggested this approach, and even pencilled it in that way for Ira to follow.
 Possibly he showed Ira some of Walt Kelly’s delightful lettering, the first few words of the caption are suggestive of that.

-A second Jimminy story in #121 is back to Ira’s usual style (perhaps the editor thought the other one too hard to read), except that the balloons are not his, and are instead likely drawn in by Howard Post.
+A second Jimminy story in #121 is closer to Ira’s usual style (perhaps the editor thought the other one too hard to read), except that the balloons are not his, and are instead likely drawn in by Howard Post.
 The two Jimminy stories in issue #122 are by Ira.
 In issue #123 the first Jimminy story is probably lettered by Proto-Schnapp while the second is by Ira.
 Both Jimminy stories in #124 are probably lettered by Schnapp.
 The Jimminy stories in #125 are probably by Proto-Schnapp.
 The two in #126 are probably by Ira.
 Issue #127 has four Jimminy stories.
 I think the first is lettered by Ira and the others by Proto-Schnapp, but I have to say it’s a tough call on some of these Jimminy stories.
 Editor Jack Schiff loved Jimminy, but apparently it did not sell well enough to keep MORE FUN alive.

 To sum up, here are the stories I see Ira Schnapp lettering on.